How did your investments do this week?

 - Daenerys set sail for Westeros with her massive army.

 Who’s excited about the new season?
-If you haven’t seen the trailer, here it is!
+If you haven’t seen the trailer, it’s on YouTube, search for it.

 They take their seats.
 The camera zooms in on their faces, each closing their eyes, and fades to black… Cersei exhales (as did I when I was watching), and we see her breath!
 It’s cold!
 We hear the cold wind as the camera zooms out.
 Only to see the frozen, dead eyes of the Night King!